featurist/codesandbox-example-links/README.md

 ### Debug

 At the time of this writing, codesandbox api is sort of short on validation errors.
 So if generated links don't work, you might find some additional debug info being helpful.
 Set `DEBUG=codesandbox-example-links` to get some.

-## TODO

-- replace only part of the file with the example